 FIGURE 3: Gradient based S^3 overlayed on family of smooths in Figure 2.
 Arrows show gradient at locations where it is statistically significant.

-The h=1 smooth in Figure 2 still has substantial noise.
+The h = 1 smooth in Figure 2 still has a substantial noise component.
 The individual pixel gradients of that image are very unstable, because of this noise.
 Due to this instability, only a very few of them contain statistically significant information.
-This is reflected by rather few green arrows appearing in the h=1 part of Figure 3.
-There are a few locations at rib boundaries, where the gradient is steep enough to be seen through the noise, shown as green arrows pointing from the dark regions towards the light regions.
-The three clear bright spots, already appear as significant, with nearly complete rings of arrows pointing towards them.
+Hence rather few green arrows appear in the h = 1part of Figure 3.
+There are a few locations at rib boundaries, where the gradient is steep enough to be seen through the noise.
+The three clear bright spots, appear as significant even at this very fine scale, with nearly complete rings of arrows pointing towards them.
 The unclear bright spot, just to the right of the center is highlighted by more arrows than other rib locations, but its statistical significance is clearly not as strong.
-At the h=2 level of resolution, all the ribs are now very clearly defined by the arrows.
-The bright spots have arrows on the ridges of the ribs pointing towards them.
-Again the less bright spot just to the right of the center is highlighted in the same way, but is less marked.
-At the smoothing level h=4, the valleys between ribs are less visually apparent, and the ridges are now strong enough for arrows to run parallel to their crest.
+At the h = 2level of resolution, all the ribs are now very clearly defined by the arrows.
+The bright spots have arrows on the ridges of the ribs pointing towards them. same way, but is less marked.
+At the smoothing level h = 4, the valleys between ribs are less visually apparent, and the ridges are now strong enough for arrows to run parallel to their crest.
 The bright spots are now at peaks of these ridge arrows.
-The h = 8 level of resolution shows lots of significant structure, but this is not particularly useful, since the features of interest are no longer visible at this level.
-Details and variations on the gradient version of S^3 shown in Figure 3 are given in Section 2.4 Current thought on visualization of vector fields is that matrices of arrows as shown in Figure 3, are less effective than other approaches, such as "streamlines".
-A streamline version of this S^3 concept of the "significant gradient" is developed in Section 3.2.
-Another S^3 method of highlighting statistically significant features in images is based on local curvature.
-Figure 4 shows an example of this, for the same data as above.
-Curvature can be statistically significant in several ways, which are indicated by different colored dots overlaid on the image.
-While the entire family of different scales should again be considered, only one is shown here to save space.
-An MPEG version of the whole family of smooths is available at the above location in the file ssslfig4.mpg.
+The h = 8 level of resolution shows lots of significant structure, but this is not particularly useful, since the features of interest are no longer visible at this scale.